 2) Discharge Fuel System Pressure

-Then go ahead and eliminate the vacuum hose from the fuel line.
+Then go ahead and disconnect the vacuum hose from the fuel line.
 A low amount of pressure usually remains behind the injector.
 Therefore, be prepared to hear a faint hiss as the remaining pressure is released.

 The screws or clips are used to connect the retaining racket most commonly attaches.
 You may also utilize a handy tool to easily remove the screws.
 You can also perform this procedure manually.
-During this process, you must use a cloth so that oil can’t spill on fuel rails.
+During this process, you must use a cloth so that oil can’t spill on the fuel rails.

-4) Remove the O-Ring
+5) Remove O-Ring

 Discard the O-ring after removing the fuel pressure regulator from the fuel rail.
 If the regulator is unclean, the O-ring can look very dirty.
 In such conditions, you must clean or replace the O-ring.

-5) Fuel Pressure Regulator Cleaning
+6) Fuel Pressure Regulator Cleaning

-6) Reconnect the Parts
+7) Reconnect the Parts

-What is the replacement cost of Fuel Pressure Regulator?
+Replacement cost of the Fuel Pressure Regulator

 There are many factors that affect the replacement cost of the fuel pressure regulator.
 The average replacement cost of the fuel pressure regulator is from $140 to $340.
 If you want to buy an electronic pressure regulator, this cost may go more than $500.

-Tips for Cleaning Fuel Pressure Regulators
+Tips for Fuel Pressure Regulator Cleaning

 The proper cleaning of a fuel pressure regulator is very important for the efficient working of the fuel system.

-- First all, you must inspect the regulator for leakage.
-For leakage check, switch on the ignition system of your car for just few seconds and then turn it off.
+- First of all, you must inspect the regulator for leakage.
+For leakage check, switch on the ignition system of your car for just a few seconds and then turn it off.
 Again, turn on the ignition system.
 This tape will make it visible if there is any leakage or not.

 - If you have any white piece of napkin, grab that to clean your fuel pressure regulator.
 It will make the cleanliness visible.